-Post-employment benefits are paid to retired employees of the Bank by the Social Insurance Agency, a government-affiliated agency.
-The Bank is required to contribute to these post-employment benefits by paying social insurance premium to the Social Insurance Agency at the rate of 17.5% of the employee's monthly basic salary for their working period.
+Post-employment benefits are paid to retired employees of the Bank and its subsidiaries in Vietnam by the Social Insurance Agency, a government-affiliated agency.
+The Bank and its subsidiaries in Vietnam are required to contribute to these post-employment benefits by paying social insurance premium to the Social Insurance Agency at the rate of 17.5% of the employee's monthly basic salary for their working period.
 In addition, the Bank shall pay a subsidy of 02 months of additional salary based on job positions with the average key performance indicator ("KPI") of the six consecutive months before retirement.

-According to Resolution No. 68/NQ-CP dated 01 July 2021 by the Government, from 01 July 2021 to 30 June 2022, the Bank is entitled to a premium rate of 0% of the salary fund as the basis for paying social insurance premiums to the insurance fund for occupational accidents and diseases.
-From 01 July 2022, the Bank must contribute to the insurance fund for occupational accidents and diseases at the old rate specified in Decree No. 58/2020/NĐ-CP dated 27 May 2020 by the Government.
+According to Resolution No. 68/NQ-CP dated 01 July 2021 by the Government, from 01 July 2021 to 30 June 2022, the Bank and its subsidiaries in Vietnam are entitled to a premium rate of 0% of the salary fund as the basis for paying social insurance premiums to the insurance fund for occupational accidents and diseases.
+From 01 July 2022, the Bank and its subsidiaries in Vietnam must contribute to the insurance fund for occupational accidents and diseases at the old rate specified in Decree No. 58/2020/ND-CP dated 27 May 2020 by the Government.